The Perils of Penelope: Plot

-Before leaving Paris, Penelope contacted Tracy Island to request back-up, prompting Jeff (voiced by Peter Dyneley) to dispatch Virgil, Alan and Gordon (voiced by David Holliday, Matt Zimmerman and David Graham) to Anderbad in Thunderbird 2.
-When the train reaches Anderbad and Parker reports Penelope and Hodge missing, Virgil and Gordon drive up the tunnel in the Monobrake to look for them.
+Before leaving Paris, Penelope contacted Tracy Island to request backup, prompting Jeff to dispatch Virgil, Alan and Gordon to Anderbad in Thunderbird 2.
+When the train reaches Anderbad and Parker reports Penelope and Hodge missing, Virgil and Gordon set off into the tunnel in the Monobrake to look for them.

-Godber takes Penelope and Hodge to a control room where his henchman Roache has been keeping Borender captive.
+Godber takes Penelope and Hodge to his tunnel hideout in a control sub-station where he and his henchman Roache have been keeping Borender captive.
 Godber has learnt of Borender and Hodge's success and wants the fuel formula for himself.
 Borender and Hodge refuse to give it, so Godber raises the stakes by tying Penelope to a ladder and lowering it into the path of the next train.
-Virgil and Gordon arrive and a gunfight ensues.
-Hodge persuades Roache to halt the train but Godber shoots Roache and destroys the control console.
-Godber seizes Borender and threatens to throw him in front of the train unless Gordon surrenders, but is defeated when Gordon blasts his gun out of his hand.
-Virgil shoots through the ropes holding up the ladder and Penelope safely falls to the ground moments before the train rushes by overhead.
+Virgil and Gordon discover Godber's hideout and a gunfight ensues.
+Hodge persuades Roache to halt the train but Godber shoots Roache dead and destroys the control panel.
+Godber seizes Borender and threatens to throw him in front of the train unless Gordon surrenders, but is distracted when Hodge frees himself, leading to Gordon blasting Godber's gun out of his hand.
+Virgil shoots the rope holding up the ladder and Penelope falls out of the path of the train just as it comes hurtling through the tunnel.

-In the closing scene, Penelope and Hodge return to Paris with Alan and Tin-Tin (voiced by Christine Finn).
-Penelope is about to sip Pernod when she is interrupted by another explosion – this time from a firework display.
+At night in Paris, Penelope and Hodge relax, while Alan is dismayed that he is too young to go off to the Folies with his brothers, but is cheered up by the arrival of Tin-Tin.
+Penelope is about to sip Pernod when she is interrupted by another explosion – this time from a firework display, which the group watches.